AntonioBerna/from-arm64-to-x86-assembly/README.md

    vim main.c
    ```
     > **NOTE**: In this tutorial we are using **Vim editor** because it is a small program that can run in a terminal.
 But you can use any other editor like nano, visual studio code, or something else.
 5. Perfect!
-We have a C file but is empty, so let's write a simple program (obviously Hello World 🧐):
+We have a C file but it is empty, so let's write a simple program (obviously Hello World 🧐):
     ```c
     #include <stdio.h>